RocketRace/rocketrace.github.io/decadv-2024.md

 speed at which you can zoom through images, the *progress bar* in the footer, and the general presentation of the site.

+## December 17
+I got sucked into writing a lot of code today!
+I first implemented upward scrolling, then responsively updating row widths, then pushed all the slow screen-freezing number crunching into a web worker.
+Well, it turns out, all the screen-freezing number crunching is unnecessary after all, since a feature of the PRNG used (LCG) is that successive elements are a constant distance apart modulo $m$.
+So I turned a few seconds of freezing into a crisp ~200ms.
+Still enough of a freeze that it's good to compute in a worker thread, but not nearly as catastrophic as before.

+In fact, it's so easy it makes me question whether I want to use an LCG here in the first place.
+Surely it is too predictable?
+Perhaps this is what the creator of every-uuid was thinking of when they wanted to use the LCG function recursively.
+However, for my design decisions this fits well: it makes the overall experience of scrolling faster and thus shrinks the perceived size of the library as a bounded *thing*.

+The irony of this smallness, of course, is that it's only an illusion.
+While there is a helpful progress bar telling you the percentage of the library that you've visited, if you start scrolling from the top of the page it will never tick past 0.000000%.
+Only by jumping ahead is it ever possible to traverse other locations on the page.
+But the promise of the number is tantalizing; I've scrolled so far, surely I am close to passing a measly millionth of a percent?
+(Hint: each millionth of a percent contains
+${2^{65472} \over 2^{24}} = 2^{65448}$ banners...)

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023